 "With this opinion, we really want to come back to the ways in which competitiveness is monitored, and take into account the complexities involved in this area," said Giuseppe Guerini, co-rapporteur for the opinion.
 "Today, competitiveness is no longer something that affects single businesses or companies – it really is about ecosystems.
 So, we need to take a more complex approach when we look at it."

 The opinion was drawn up in response to a request from the Czech presidency of the Council of the EU.

 Commission President Ursula von der Leyen announced the Commission's intention to bring in a competitiveness check for new EU initiatives during a speech to the European Parliament last October.

-Read the EESC opinion A competitiveness check to build a stronger and more resilient EU economy
+EESC opinion: A competitiveness check to build a stronger and more resilient EU economy